LED Lighting vs. CFL and Incandescent Bulbs – Regarding EMF & EMI Levels

 Bear in mind that the biggest jump in energy efficiency was from incandescents to CFLs, (a factor of 4) but from CFLs to LEDs the jump is not quite as dramatic. (a factor of 2) Also, the weak link in any LED bulb is the AC/DC converter built inside – ribbed heat sinks help a lot and I don’t think it hurts to look for Energy Star rated bulbs.
 Otherwise, you can wind up with an LED bulb that does not even have nearly the longevity of an incandescent.
 I have seen it too many times.

-From my experience, the Cree models sold at Home Depot are pretty decent and the ratings I see on there look promising.
-Just hang on to your receipt and look at the color temperature in Kelvin (not the same as actual temperature) so that you can “color match” your lights.
-From 2700 – 3200 K has a yellow cast with the “hotter” temperatures like 4500 K and up looking more and more bluish white.
+From my experience, the Cree models sold on Amazon are pretty decent and the ratings currently look promising.
+Just hang on to the original factory packaging and look at the color temperature in Kelvin (not the same as actual temperature) so that you can “color match” your lights.
+From 2700 – 3200 K has a yellow cast with the “hotter” temperatures like 4500 K and up looking more and more bluish white and better suited to work lighting.
 Cooling ribs on the side promote longer life.

 I prefer incandescents for the bathroom, but the higher color temperatures for task lighting and elsewhere.
 If you have a mismatched set in a ceiling fan for instance, it will be pretty obvious.